 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More modern: Reflects 9 years of technical progress since the 1000D launch.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1000D and the SL2 in practical situations.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 1000D and the SL2 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Canon 1000D vs SL2

 This is why hands-on reviews by experts are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).

 |Canon SL2«||++||78/100||4.5/5||4.5/5||4.5/5||Jun 2017||549||Canon SL2|